More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 While our name says "Robotics," our mission is much broader.
-In the Independent Education Program, we don’t just play with robots.
-We use the world-class FIRST® framework to create a high-stakes, high-energy incubator where students learn engineering, manage budgets, and market their brand.
+We don’t just play with robots, we use the world-class FIRST® framework to create a high-stakes, high-energy incubator where students learn engineering, manage budgets, and market their brand.

 From our builders in LEGO League to the advanced engineers in Tech Challenge, our students are gaining skills that go far beyond the classroom.
 Previous FIRST® alumni have said they learned more doing robotics that was actually useful in their career than they did in their entire college education.